near/NEPs/specs/Standards/Wallets/BridgeWallets.md

 ### `signIn`

 For dApps that often sign gas-only transactions, `FunctionCall` access keys can be created for one or more accounts to greatly improve the UX.
-While this could be achieved with `near_signAndSendTransactions`, it suggests a direct intention that a user wishes to sign in to a dApp's smart contract.
+While this could be achieved with `signAndSendTransactions`, it suggests a direct intention that a user wishes to sign in to a dApp's smart contract.

 ```ts
 interface Account {